erjiaxiao/erjiaxiao.github.io/source/_posts/How to Deploy Blog by Hexo, Github Page and GitHub Action.md

 ### Almost Done

 We could optionally install [blog themes](https://hexo.io/themes/) and write interesting posts locally.
-Just a click to push code to Github and wait for automatic deployment.
-Finally, we could also set our custom domain in Github instead of the default domain `https://your_user_name.github.io`.
+Just a click to push code to Github and wait for the automatic blog deployment.
+Now we could visit the blog on the default domain `https://your_user_name.github.io`, which could also be set to our custom domain on Github.

 ### Enjoy!